chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ### 2.1 Dataset segmenting

 Limits are nearly always mandatory, only limited size datasets are safe to to implement without a default and maximum limit.
-These elements are strongly recomendeded where possible and relevant.
+These elements are strongly recommended where possible and relevant.
 A second, but no less important, consideration for the client creates requirements such as mobile device limitations and dataset size.

 #### 2.1.1 Limits